Last Updated on by

 Travel along Castle Rock Hiking Trail:

-On the route featured in this article, you won’t actually see Castle Rock until you are on top of it, but the below image gives you an idea as to what you are heading toward.
+On the route featured in this article, you won’t actually see Castle Rock until you are on top of it, but the above image gives you an idea as to what you’re heading toward.
 In the background is a view of the snowy west shore of Lake Tahoe.

-is a poster I designed based on the view from Castle Rock.
+Below is a poster I designed based on the view from Castle Rock.
 I adjusted the image’s color palette to give it a vintage, old timey, or even a western-type of look to it.
 You can order different styles of prints and posters of this image at my Redbubble account (Tahoe Swag collection).
-Thanks for your support!